massimo-nocentini/massimo-nocentini.github.io/index.md

 - During Spring 2020, he (co)teaches the course <a href="https://www.unifi.it/p-ins2-2019-544175-1.html">Algorithms and Programming for Massive Data</a> at the University of Florence (slides: <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/introduction.slides.html#/">Introduction</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/jupyter-notebooks.slides.html#/">Jupyter notebooks</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/numpy.slides.html#/">NumPy</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/pandas.slides.html#/">Pandas</a>, <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/matplotlib.slides.html#/">Matplotlib</a> and <a href="https://massimo-nocentini.github.io/UniFI-Python-Spring-2020/networkx.slides.html#/">NetworkX</a>). <br>A note about copyright: all the content has been taken from <a href="https://github.com/jakevdp/PythonDataScienceHandbook">Jake Vanderplas</a>, therefore I have no merits for it; I just put notebooks into slides for my own educational needs.
 - From April 2019 to March 2020 he received a contract to collaborate with <a href="https://www.disia.unifi.it/p-doc2-2016-200052-V-3f2b342b352728-0.html">prof. Daniele Vignoli</a> in a scholarship titled *Rilevamento dell'incertezza economica attraverso stampa e social media*.
 This research requires that machine learning techniques should be employed to perform Natural Language Processing on a selection of articles appeared on Italian newspapers; he trained word embeddings based upon the Wikipedia snapshot at 1st of July 2019 and have started the training of a model for the NLP Python package <a href="https://spacy.io/">Spacy</a> concerning the Italian language.
 - He did two classes about <a href="https://www.sympy.org/en/index.html">SymPy</a> to introduce symbolic manipulations on top of the Python language, within a course on *Analysis of Algorithms* taught by Donatella Merlini at the University of Florence; in addition, he translated lab sessions code from Maple to Python collected in notebooks available online (<a href="https://github.com/massimo-nocentini/pacc/tree/master/paa-course">link</a>).
+- He collaborated with [prof. Enrico Vicario](https://stlab.dinfo.unifi.it/vicario/) under a scholarship titled *Architetture e metodi per la cooperazione applicativa*; the collaboration took two years where he worked on a simulator for gas and water networks.

 ## Work outside academia

+After his PhD dissertation he have opened a VAT and currently he collaborate with <a href="http://neu.bauing-schmidt.de/">Schmidt</a> company using Smalltalk technologies.

 During his studies he worked in software houses localized in Florence, Italy; formerly at
 <a href="https://www.commitsoftware.it/">Commit</a> and lately at
 <a href="http://www.negens.com/site/home.html">Negens</a>, developing mainly client-server